alicedwillia/OperationAnalytics/README.md

 ## 2. Folder Convention
 The repository follows a strict directory structure to reduce ambiguity during peer review.
 All materials are organized into sequential folders:
-* `lecture-01-lecture-07` : Setup, notes, and introductory Python scripts.
+* `lecture-01 to lecture-07` : Setup, notes, and introductory Python scripts.

 ## 3. List of Lecture 2 Deliverables
 *(This section will be populated during Lecture 2)*